 I am in Chamonix right now, working on my book Shaping-Network-Society.
 There are lots of little tidbits of insights that I have posted to this blog over the last years and so yesterday night, I had the idea of downloading all entries and then picking and choosing what would be useful for the book.

-There is a function in Wordpress to download all blog-entries as .pdfs.
+There is a function in WordPress to download all blog-entries as .pdfs.
 Which I did, but when starting to copy-paste, I was confronted with lots of annoying formatting problems.
 So I decided to do an xml-dump, hoping it would be easier to parse through hundreds of pages in a word processor.
 This is what I got:

 ...<guid isPermaLink="false">http://importer9.wordpress.com /2006/08/04/governance-in-network-society/</guid> [CDATA[On Monday, I was in Mexico City, invited by Lourdes (the president of CIAPEM)